Zplutor/tiex/README.md

 ```

 ## More Information
-The documentation about the detail usage of tiex and the syntax of expression and is coming soon.
+The documentation about the detail usage of tiex and the syntax of expression is coming soon.